 In October 2006, Diagana was appointed as Country Manager of the World Bank in Niger, a position he left for Mali in 2009.
 He was appointed Country Director for Chad, Guinea, Mali and Niger in May 2011 with residence in Mali.
-Ousmane broad responsibilities include leading policies and sector dialogue with his client’s countries for strategies formulation and implementation, generating business, fostering partnership, engaging with various stakeholders and effectively managing Bank resources.
-He is also responsible for operations and for economic and sector work across the four countries, and oversees a project portfolio of over US$3 billion commitment conceived to support countries sustainable and accelerated growth for poverty reduction and development.
+His broad responsibilities included leading policies and sector dialogue with his client’s countries for strategies formulation and implementation, generating business, fostering partnership, engaging with various stakeholders and effectively managing Bank resources.
+He was also responsible for operations and for economic and sector work across the four countries, and oversaw a project portfolio of over US$3 billion commitment conceived to support countries sustainable and accelerated growth for poverty reduction and development.

-Diagana holds a post-graduate degree in finance and taxation from the National School of Administration in Dakar.
+Diagana holds a post-graduate degree in finance and taxation from the National School of Administration in Dakar (Senegal).
 He also holds a Master of Science degree in economics from Dakar University, with specialization in planning, economic analysis and development.
-His academic background was strengthened by number of professional development training in area of Human Development sector--education in particular--notably at the Institute of Development Studies at Sussex in the United Kingdom and at Harvard in the United States.
+His academic background was strengthened by a number of professional development training in the areas of human development and education in particular--notably at the Institute of Development Studies at Sussex in the United Kingdom and at Harvard University in the United States.

-In April 2009, Diagana received the Best Manager Award of the World Bank Group from the World Bank President.
+In April 2009, Diagana was the recipient of the Best Manager Award of the World Bank Group.